-This research will examine the compliance with successful completion of prerequisites and enrollment in co-requisites in the Computer

-Science program where the investigators teach.
+This research will examine the compliance with successful completion of prerequisites and enrollment in co-requisites in the Computer Science program where the investigators teach.
 The paper is organized as follows.
 In the next section, we discuss the relevant literature.
-Next, we discuss the methodology of our study, data collection, and data analysis.
+Next, we discuss the methodology of our study.
 We end with conclusions and recommendations.